RHFieldProductManagement/acm-htb/rhacm-prerelease.md

     $ ./start.sh --watch
     ~~~

+    **Note:** Before the deployment starts you'll need to confirm the SNAPSHOT TAG.
+The script will pause at dialog like the following:

+    ~~~bash
+    Enter SNAPSHOT TAG: (Press ENTER for default: 2.5.0-DOWNSTREAM-2022-03-01-06-19-12)
+    ~~~

+    **Confirm the TAG is correct** and hit ENTER to continue.

+    **Note:** The deployment process is run in DEBUG mode so you will see a lot of errors and strange conditions displayed.
+Allow the process to finish.
+Any issues save the logs (copy and paste from the screen if needed) and share with your Field PM for help!

-15. Once the `start.sh` script completes the RHACM components are installed and ready to use.
+15. Once the `start.sh` deploy script completes the RHACM components are installed and ready to use.
 16. You can view the successful installation with the following command:

     ~~~bash